iamtigermaximus/bike_finland/README.md

 - Display different travel pass
 - Responsive on different screen size
 - SignUp functionality (new user registration)
+- Login/ logout for user profile

 ## To Do:

 - Buy travel pass functionality
-- Login/ logout for profile